Vedang-101/Social-Networking/README.md

 </p>

 # Dependencies
-The only required software you require for running the project is:
+The only software you require for running the project is:
 - XAMPP MySQL

 # How to Setup on new System